 A previous post described how to determine the real age of a computer by looking at the power-on time instead of the date of manufacture.
 A related question that is frequently asked is how long will a computer last?
 Based on our experience and research, we have itemized the lifespan and failure modes of each individual component in a computer that can be replaced.

 While the lifespan of a computer could be decided by the first component to fail, this is the most expensive and conservative approach to determine lifespan.
-Desktop computers have at least 5 different components, and the components each have their own lifespan that ranges from 10,000 to 50,000 hours or more.
+Desktop computers have at least five different components, and the components each have their own lifespan that ranges from 10,000 to 50,000 hours or more.

 We consider 50,000 hours to be the end-of-life range for most computers, since it represents almost 6 years of continuous operation.
 Given the pace of innovation, with storage and speed doubling every 18 months (based on Moore’s Law) any computer is worth replacing after 50,000 hours of usage.